 How you can get started.
 There are many key considerations in choosing a medical specialty to pursue.
 While the most obvious one might be compensation, a physician’s day-to-day existence is shaped by factors that extend well beyond finances.

 Knowing how you want to interact with patients and what types of patients are a few of the factors one might want to consider.
-In terms of getting started, check out four questions that might help you pair down your options.
+In terms of getting started, check out four questions that might help you pare down your options.

 Which specialties make the most.
 The highest-paying medical specialties are generally procedure-based.
 According to an online survey of more than 20,000 physicians across 29 specialties, the highest-paying medical specialties are: